Havant Academy

 Havant Academy is a mixed secondary school located in the Leigh Park area of Havant in the English county of Hampshire.
 The school is situated at the edge of Staunton Country Park.

+History

 Previously known as Wakeford Comprehensive School and latterly Staunton Park Community School, it gained specialist Sports College status and was renamed Staunton Community Sports College.
 It then became a foundation school administered by Hampshire County Council.
 The school converted to academy status on 1 September 2010 and was renamed Havant Academy, becoming the first academy in Hampshire.
-It is sponsored by the Kemnal Academies Trust.
+It is sponsored by the Kemnal Academies Trust (TKAT).

-Havant Academy was rated 'good' in most aspects in its Ofsted report of June 2015.
-In previous Ofsted reports Havant Academy had been found unsatisfactory; in 2013 Ofsted stated that "The academy is making reasonable progress towards the removal of special measures."
+In 2013, Ofsted stated that "The academy is making reasonable progress towards the removal of special measures."

+Havant Academy was rated 'Good' in most aspects in its Ofsted report of June 2015.

+As of February 2025, Havant Academy has declined into being 'Inadequate' once again in Ofsted standards.

+Qualification Offerings

 Havant Academy offers GCSEs, BTECs and other vocational courses as programmes of study for pupils.